Anivice/Sysdarft/doc/Sysdarft.md

 ```

 `_start` is identified as a line marker by its tailing `":."`
-Only spaces and tabs may appear after the colon, any other elements like instructions will be considered as errors.
+Only spaces and tabs may appear after the colon, any other elements like instructions are considered as errors.

 If `.org` is not specified, line markers are calculated as offsets from the beginning of the file, starting at `0`.
 If `.org` is specified, the offset is calculated from $\text{the offset within the file} + \text{specified origin}$.